 Glutamine is the most abundant amino acid in our body.
-Its presence in our organism is of 60%, in relation to the remaining amino acids.
-Additionally, it is the only one containing two nitrogen atoms.
-Because of this, it favours the formation of muscle much more than other amino acids.
+Its presence in our organism is of a 60% in relation to the rest of the amino acids.
+Moreover, it is the only one that has two nitrogen atoms.
+This is the reason why it favours the formation of muscle much more than other amino acids.

-It also strengthens the immune system and stimulates the production of glutathione, the most powerful antioxidant available to the body.
+It also strengthens the immune system and stimulates the production of glutathione, the most powerful antioxidant of our organism.

-It has a particularly high concentration in blood plasma and has a 60% presence within the amino acids involved in muscle creation.
+It has a particularly high concentration in blood plasma and has a presence of 60% within the amino acids involved in the creation of muscle.

-It regulates the blood sugar level and ensures that the organism has the glucose needed to convert it into energy.
-It also regulates the secretion of growth hormone, HGH, which plays a crucial role in the metabolism of fat and the formation of muscle.
+It regulates the sugar levels in blood and makes sure that the organism has enough glucose to transform it into energy.
+It also regulates the secretion of the growth hormone, GH, which plays a crucial role in the metabolism of fat and the formation of muscle.

-Clinical studies have shown that L-glutamine increases the natural release of growth hormone by 400% and 200% for testosterone, if you take it after training or exercise.
+Clinical studies have shown that L-glutamine increases the natural release of the growth hormone by a 400%, and testosterone by a 200%, if it is used after training or exercise.

-It helps to regulate the body's pH and ensures the balance of base acids, essential for the proper functioning of cells.
+It helps to regulate the body's pH and ensures the balance of base acids, which is indispensable for the proper functioning of the cells.
 It acts as a neurotransmitter and ensures that the cells can communicate with each other.

-It promotes a healthy intestinal tract and protects it from damage and stomach ulcers.
-It is involved in the transport of nitrogen in the body.
-This is done through the transmission of different chemical reactions in the cells.
+It promotes a healthy state of the intestinal tract and protects it from damage and stomach ulcers.
+It is involved in the transport of nitrogen within the organism.
+This is done through the transmission of different chemical reactions to the cells.
 This results in the synthesis of protein and creatine.

 Glutamine is recommended in the following cases:

-To accelerate the construction and formation of muscle when doing physical exercise
+To accelerate the building and formation of muscle when doing physical exercise

 In the case of immunocompromised patients